sigmashig/Async1Wire/README.md

-# Async1Wire
+# Async1Wire Library

-The library for Asynchronous processing of 1-wire devices
+This library is a wrapper around the [OneWire] and [DallasTemperature] libraries.
+It provides an asynchronous interface to the OneWire bus.
+Support DS1820 and DS18B20.